SDL-mirror/SDL/README-amigaos4.txt

 available renderers.

-If you want to draw accelerated 3D graphics or use explicitly OpenGL functions, you have to create an OpenGL context instead of SDL_Renderer.
+If you want to draw accelerated 3D graphics or use explicitly OpenGL functions, you have to create an OpenGL context, instead of SDL_Renderer.

 ================================================================================
 Tips